-Loch Ness Monster Video Captured By Eight-Year-Old Girl, As Scientists Embark New Quest To Find Creature
+Loch Ness Monster Video Captured By 8-Year-Old Girl, As Scientists Embark On New Quest To Find Creature

 Has the Loch Ness Monster been captured on video (again)?
-An eight-year-old girl captured what appears to be… something, bobbing about in the water of the Scottish lake.
+An 8-year-old girl captured what appears to be something bobbing about in the water of the Scottish lake.
 As Yahoo News reports, the footage comes as a team of scientists is planning to scour the lake for DNA evidence of the elusive cryptoid.

-Laria Annand was visiting Loch Ness with her grandmother, Marie, when the two noticed light bouncing off of the water in a strange way.
+Laria Annand was visiting Loch Ness with her grandmother, Marie, when the two noticed light bouncing off the water in a strange way.
 With no boats or swimmers around, the two couldn’t come up with a plausible explanation, says Marie.

 “I had to do a double take because there was just nothing to explain it.
 I took a few pictures and then my granddaughter asked if she could take a picture.
 I didn’t realize at the time but that’s when she shot the video… I can’t explain it so the only thing I can think is we have seen the Loch Ness Monster.”